Cheap holidays in July

 There are other ways to save money.
 You can, of course, holiday in the UK.
 The weather in July ought to be good and as you are saving on flights you can afford to splash out a bit on hotels, cottage rentals or dining out.

-An alternative approach is to book a cross-Channel ferry.
+An alternative approach is to book a cross-Channel ferry or the Eurotunnel.
 These can be good value, particularly if you avoid the first weekend of the school summer holidays and steer away from the long routes in the Western Channel.
-The quick crossing between Dover and Calais is always much better value.
+The quick crossing between Dover and Calais is much better value.
 Note: all the travel companies featured on this website are personally recommended by our editors.

 Cheap holidays in July in the UK